 Use your artist name as your channel name

 For example, a good channel name for the band Big Light would be Big Light.
-A good rule of thumb is to use the name that's on your most recent release.
+Try to use the name that's on your newest release.

-- Use proper capitalisation: e.g. don't use "big light" or "BIG LIGHT", unless your brand explicitly uses capitalisation as part of the styling.
+- Use proper capitalisation: For example, don't use 'big light' or 'BIG LIGHT', unless your brand explicitly uses capitalisation as part of the styling.

-- Use proper spacing: e.g. don't use 'BigLight', unless your brand explicitly uses concatenated names.
+- Use proper spacing: For example, don't use 'BigLight', unless your brand explicitly uses concatenated names.